moefrumkin/droplet/README.md

 # Droplet

-Droplet is a high level interpreted programming language designed for educational purposes.
-It is designed to be minimalistic and easy to understand.
+Droplet is a high level interpreted programming language designed to be minimalistic and easy to understand.

 ## Table of Contents